textbook/textbook.github.io/content/development/js-tdd-e2e.md

 ![Screenshot of the Cypress GUI]({static}/images/cypress-gui.png)

-but also create a `cypress.json` configuration file (initally just an empty object, you can see the configuration options [in the docs][cypress config]) and a `cypress/` directory containing, among other things, a bunch of example tests.
+It will also create a `cypress.json` configuration file (initally just an empty object, you can see the configuration options [in the docs][cypress config]) and a `cypress/` directory containing, among other things, a bunch of example tests.

 You can take a look at the examples if you like.
 Once you're ready to move on, though, let's quit the UI then get rid of the examples: